eclipse-tractusx/sig-release/README.md

-# Eclipse Tractus-X community
+# SIG-Project-Management

-The repository is the Homebase for all community efforts at Eclipse Tractus-X.
+This Repository is for the Project Management related organisational part